 Fossil hunting in Florida for crystallized fossil Mercenaria clams is a popular pasttime with specimens that are prized by fossil and mineral collectors prized for their beauty and natural preservation.

 What are Mercenaria Clams?

-The Mercenaria is a marine bivalve, and a bivalve is an aquatic mollusk with two similar halves hinged together and containing the soft parts of the creature within the calcium carbonate shell.
-Various Mercenaria species, also called Venus clams, are still alive in the oceans today and are edible, such are the quahog, cherrystone, and littleneck clams.
+Unlike fossil fish, the Mercenaria permagna is a marine bivalve - an aquatic mollusk with two similar halves hinged together and containing the soft parts of the creature within the calcium carbonate shell.
+Other popular marine fossils include trilobite fossils, fossil ammonites and agatized coral.
+Various Mercenaria species, also called Venus clams, are still alive in the oceans today and are edible.
+You may see them on the menu as quahog, cherrystone and littleneck clams.
 The valves usually have bilateral symmetry, which means only that the two haves are nearly equal in size and shape.

 Throughout history, sea levels would occasionally rise and fall.
-Sometimes this was due to the sea rising, and sometimes it was due to the land sinking because of geological forces such as plate tectonics.
+Sometimes this was because of the sea rising, and sometimes it was because of the land sinking through geological forces such as plate tectonics.